 Did you know that Breast cancer is one of the most frequently occurring cancers affecting women worldwide with more than 2.2 million cases in 2020 (Source: WHO).
 What is good to know is that with early detection, there is a considerably high survival rate (the survival rate in the initial stages of breast cancer is almost 100%).

 Myths Vs Facts about Breast cancer

 Besides being the leading cause of cancer that affects women, there are a lot of myths associated with it.
 Debunking common myths might give way to better clarity about the nature of cancer.

 Treatment of breast cancer

 Breast cancer is treated based on the type and how far it has spread.
-Treatment options include surgery, chemotherapy, radiation therapy or hormonal therapy.
-New research in breast cancer treatment by the University of Adelaide has show that androgens (male sex hormones) could be a potential treatment for estrogen receptor positive breast cancer ( that uses estrogen to grow).
+Treatment options include surgery, chemotherapy, radiation therapy, or hormonal therapy.
+New research in breast cancer treatment by the University of Adelaide has shown that androgens (male sex hormones) could be a potential treatment for estrogen receptor-positive breast cancer ( that uses estrogen to grow).
 A new drug effective against Pancreatic cancer is also showing some promise with triple-negative breast cancer.

 What is the right time to do a BSE?

 Perform the breast self-exam at the same time every month.

 Why?
 Normally, hormone fluctuations occur in the body and this directly affects the breast tissue.
 To know the difference between a normal and abnormal breast tissue, it is better to perform the BSE during the same time of the month.Use circular motions to identify any change in the breast or the feeling of a lump.
 Also, lie down and perform the self-exam the same day.
 The step-by-step procedure can be found here.

 o Premenopausal women – Do the test at the end of the menstrual period when hormones have the least influence on breast tissue